The following examples show how to run an ALTER statement in SQL CLI.

 Set one or more properties in the specified database.
 If a particular property is already set in the database, override the old value with the new one.

-Alter a catalog function with the new identifier which is full classpath for JAVA/SCALA and optional language tag.
+Alter a catalog function with the new identifier and optional language tag.
 If a function doesn’t exist in the catalog, an exception is thrown.

 Alter temporary catalog function that has catalog and database namespaces and overrides catalog functions.

 Alter temporary system function that has no namespace and overrides built-in functions